Easy, one-bowl Triple Chocolate Banana Bread. Loaded with chocolate chips and topped with a dark chocolate ganache.

 Triple Chocolate Banana Bread

 - 1/2 cup Dutch-processed cocoa powder sifted, I use Dutch-processed

 - 1/4 tsp salt

-- 1 Tbsp espresso powder (optional for flavour)
+- 1 Tbsp instant espresso powder (optional for flavor)

 - 1 cup overripe bananas mashed (approx. 2 large bananas)